 Discover the majestic temples of Angkor Wat

 After years off limits to all but the most intrepid travellers, today Cambodia welcomes visitors with open arms.
-This enchanting land boasts ancient temples, dense forests, glorious beaches and a captivating culture and history.
-Its blend of delightful people, delicious cuisine and historical treasures makes Cambodia truly unforgettable.
+This enchanting land is home to ancient temples, dense forests, glorious beaches and a captivating culture and history.
+Its blend of delightful people, delicious cuisine and historical treasures makes Cambodia a captivating destination.

 - Phnom Penh is the best place to start your Cambodia adventure - you'll need a few days here to see all the main sites